neil-edelman/boxes/readme.md

 ![Dependencies](dependencies.svg)

-Or just download the directory to get the dependencies straight.
+Or just download the entire `src` directory to get the dependencies straight.
+It won't include code if one doesn't tell it to.
 Documentation is in `doc/` and examples are in `test/`.
 Parameters in each project are pre-processor macros.